bgeneto/streamlit-app/README.md

 ```

 If you don't have a localhost docker registry running,
-then issue the following command instead to avoid uploading this image to your local registry:
+then issue the following command instead to avoid uploading this image to a non-existing local registry:

 ```bash
 cd streamlit-app/streamlit-base